 The U.S. Food and Drug Administration (FDA) notes that glycerin is a byproduct of biodiesel fuel produced from the Jatropha species of plant.
 There is a possibility that toxic compounds, including phorbol esters, may be present in glycerin produced this way.
-Conventional impurity tests may not detect these toxins and glycerin from this source should not be used in human and animal food, medical products, cosmetics, and other FDA-regulated products.
+Conventional impurity tests may not detect these toxins, and glycerin from this source should therefore not be used in human and animal food, medical products, cosmetics, and other FDA-regulated products.
 The FDA advises industry to be aware of the potential for substitution or use of oils, glycerin, and proteins derived from the Jatropha plant.

-Glycerin is reported to be 95%-99.5% pure.3 Impurities are water and trace levels of polyglycerol.
+A supplier reported that glycerin is 95%-99.5% pure.
+Impurities are water and trace levels of polyglycerol.